zaidsidd360/Design-Patterns/README.md

 # Design-Patterns
-Understanding and implementing (in Java) some of the most used design patterns.
+Understanding and implementing (in Java) some of the most common design patterns.